 It seems inevitable that I would one day be working with dogs because I secretly think my parents wanted a dog when I was born; one of my Christening presents was an Old English Sheepdog puppy!
-For fifteen years I grew up with Sally Sheepdog with many fun filled adventures along the way and, for good measure, one of the most embarrasing moments of my life.
+For fifteen years I grew up with Sally Sheepdog with many fun filled adventures along the way and, for good measure, one of the most embarrasing moments of my life (you’ll have to book a session for your dog and ask me about that if you want to know!).

 After Sally Sheepdog we had a Border Collie cross, Pippa, and then, when I left the family home, I was without a dog for many years although my father had Flat Coated Retrievers and a Black Labrador.